luuu-xu/css-exercises/foundations/05-descendant-combinator/README.md

 ### Self Check
 - Do the elements that contain the text "This should be styled" have the correct styles applied?
+Yes, with descendant combinator used, just like chaining selectors, but with space for the ancester element.
 - Do the elements that contain the text "This should be unstyled" have no styles applied?
+Yes, because they do not have an ancester element with class "container".

+Checked with solutions.
+Correct.